knative/community/STEERING-COMMITTEE.md

 Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.

+## Authority, Facilitation, and Decision Making in Knative

+Ideally most decisions will be made at the lowest possible level within the
+project: within individual working groups.
+When this is not possible for technical decisions, the TOC can help facilitate a conversation to work through the contended issue.
+When facilitation by the TOC does not resolve the contended issue, the Steering Committee can help facilitate.
+When facilitation by the SC does not resolve the contention, the SC may have to make a decision.

+Note that if the SC is called to resolve contended decisions regularly, it is a symptom of a larger in the community that will need to be addressed.

 ---